From luxury chic rooms to cosy lofts, these stylish boutique hotels boast a one-of-a-kind experience in Singapore.

-From awesome eateries to a cool indie bookshop, there’s plenty to do around Porcelain Hotel’s prime location in Chinatown.
+There’s plenty to do around Porcelain Hotel’s prime location in Chinatown.
 But first, let’s talk about this little hideaway.
-The interior and exterior of the hotel (which is housed in a series of adjoining shophouses) is clad in traditional Chinese porcelain and chinoiserie patterns from the Qing and Ming dynasty… with a contemporary twist.
+The interior and exterior of the hotel (which is housed in a series of adjoining shophouses) are clad in traditional Chinese porcelain and chinoiserie patterns from the Qing and Ming dynasties with a contemporary twist.
 You’ll find recurring porcelain patterns in all rooms, but we’d pick the Theme Suite for its minimal white aesthetic.
-And not to mention, that bathtub in the en-suite bathroom.
+Not to mention, that bathtub in the en-suite bathroom!

 Porcelain Hotel, 48 Mosque Street, Singapore 059526